litestar-org/litestar/docs/tutorials/todo-app/3-assembling-the-app.rst

 ===========================================

-So far we have looked at the different parts of the application in isolation, but now it's time to put them all together an assemble a fully working application from them.
+So far we have looked at the different parts of the application in isolation, but now it's time to put them all together and assemble a complete application.

 Final application